Leon Glass: Biography

 Leon Glass was born in Brooklyn, NY where he attended Erasmus Hall High School (Class of 1959) and majored in Chemistry at Brooklyn College (Class of 1963).
 He obtained a Ph.D. in Chemistry in 1968 from the University of Chicago studying theory of atomic motions in simple liquids.
 Glass was a postdoctoral fellow in machine intelligence and perception (University of Edinburgh), theoretical biology (University of Chicago), and physics and astronomy (University of Rochester).

-In 1975, Glass joined the department of physiology at McGill University, where he is now professor and the Isadore Rosenfeld chair in cardiology.
+In 1975, Glass joined the department of physiology at McGill University, where he is professor emeritus and the Isadore Rosenfeld chair in Cardiology.
 He was awarded a Guggenheim Fellowship in 1994 and is a Fellow of the Royal Society of Canada (1998), the American Physical Society (1999), and the Society for Industrial and Applied Mathematics (2009).
 Leon Glass is a father of two and lives in Montreal, Canada.

 Glass is also a French horn player, and is part of the executive committee of the I Medici di McGill Orchestra, an orchestra consisting mainly of McGill University's medical students and professors.